wdsjk/AI_project_recognition_handwritten_digits/README.md

 # AI_project_recgntion_hndwritten_digts
 Python pet project

-AI written with tensorflow for neural network model and tkinter for graphics.
+AI written with tensorflow for the neural network model and tkinter for the graphics.

 To use:
   open main.py file, train and save the nn model;